gvwilson/fiction/in-heck/index.md

 Many of us still require repairs."

 "Spare parts my tail!"
 Bluster said hotly.
-"They got a thing looks like a zap gun, and a buzz saw blade and all kinds.
+"They got a thing that looks like a zap gun, and a buzz saw blade and all kinds.
 They put 'em all together one night while we're sleepin' and we'll all be in cage carts by sun-up!"